cnulenka/Casting-Agency-Web-App/README.md

 # Casting-Agency-Web-App

-This web app models a casting agency compnay and facilitates managing actors and movies.
+This web app models a casting agency compnay that facilitates managing actors and movies.
 Web app uses authentication and has roles with specific permissions.

 Web App Supports